reedns/solar-engineering-consultants/src/pages/projects/index.md

 path: /projects
 title: SEC Projects
 image: /img/md-aerial.jpg
-image2: /img/fresno-aerial.jpg
+image2: /img/IA1.jpg
-image3: /img/IA1.jpg
+image3: /img/fresno-aerial.jpg
 heading: Project Experience
 description: >
-  SEC has contracted services with GWs of projects in all phases.
+  SEC has contracted services with multiple GW's of projects in all phases.
 The SEC consulting team has directly overseen the complete engineering, permitting, management, construction, and commissioning of 100’s of MW of operational commercial and utility scale solar PV assets across the U.S.  The team has vast experience navigating all stages of the solar and energy storage project lifecycle, below is a list of some of our projects and recurring services.
 intro:
   blurbs:
     - image: /img/1.jpg